Arvind Bhatnagar

 Another important event in Dr. Arvind Bhatnagar's Scientific tryst was on 24 October 1995, during the Total Solar Eclipse, where Dr. Arvind Bhatnagar supervised the MiG-25 aircraft flying at 80,000 feet altitude as they traveled along the path of the eclipse at 3,000 km/h, gaining several precious minutes of observation denied to researchers stuck on the ground.

-This was an attempt by Indian Scientists to pin down the exact diameter of the sun-which today still remains unknown, by precisely measuring the sun's shadow cast on the earth.
+This was an attempt by Indian Scientists to pin down the exact diameter of the sun, which today still remains unknown, by precisely measuring the sun's shadow cast on the earth.
 Three Indian Air Force planes were deployed with cameramen and scientists to examine the umbra.
 Separately, a pair of IAF MiG-25 fighters were fitted with equipment to photograph the outer solar corona and also the dust rings around it, in the darkest, clearest possible sky.

 In 1996, Prof. Bhatnagar started a novel project called SUCHE (Swatch, Healthy, Urban, Clean and Hygienic Environment) Abhiyan in several localities of Udaipur under ASTHA Sansthan for solid waste management through public participation.
 He was also appointed as one of the High Court Commissioners to monitor the directives of the High Court in connection with protection of the lake system of Udaipur.

-Prof. Arvind Bhatnagar died on the evening of 18 May 2006 at Udaipur leaving behind a large void in both scientific as well as social front.
+Bhatnagar died on the evening of 18 May 2006 in Udaipur.